-Name of Document: Reserve Forces Training & Mobilisation Policy Completed by: Jyoti Chauhan Job title Senior HR Advisor Date 2 nd January 2021 Screening Questions I Yes / No Explanatory Note Will the process described in the document involve the collection of new information about individuals?
+Name of Document: Reserve Forces Training & Mobilisation Policy Completed by: James Leo Job title Senior F IR Advisor Date 16 Janua ry 2024 Screening Questions Yes / No Explai natory Note • Will the process described in the document involve the collection of new information about individuals?
 This is information in excess of what is required to carry out the process described within the document.
+No 2.
 Will the process described in the document compel individuals to provide information about them?
 This is information in excess of what is required to carry out the process described within the document.
+No 3.
 Will information about individuals be disclosed to organisations or people who have not previously had routine access to the information as part of the process described in this document?
+No 4.
 Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
-Does the process outlined in this document involve No No No the use of new technology as being privacy intrusive? biometrics. which might be perceived For example, the use of 6.
-Will the process outlined decisions being made or ac individuals in ways which ca impact on them? tion taken against No 7.
-As part of the process ou the information about indivi- likely to raise privacy conce examples, health records, of information that people wou particularly private. duals of a kind particularly rns or expectations?
-For riminal records or other Id consider to be / 8.
-Will the process require y in ways which they may find No If the answer to any of these questions is 'Yes' please contact the Data Privacy Team via Lpt-dataprivacy@leicspart.secure.nhs.uk In this case, ratification of a procedural document will not take place until review by the Head of Data Privacy.
-Data Privacy approval name: Date of approval 2nd January 2021
+No 5.
+Does the process outlined in this document involve the use of new technology which might be perceived as being privacy intrusive?
+For example, the use of biometrics.
+No 6.
+Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them?
+No 7.
+As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
+For examples, health records, criminal records or other information that people would consider to be particularly private.
+No 8.
+Will the process require you to contact individuals in ways which they may find intrusive?
+No If the answer to any of these Lpt-dataprivacy@leicspart.s In this case, ratification of a Privacy. ecure.nhs.ເ ık - Data Privacy approval nam ame: Sarah Ratcliffe Date of approval 04/03/2024